pretix/pretix-docs/docs/guides/pretixscan/android.md

 ### Installation and setup

 !!!
 Note
-    pretixSCAN comes preinstalled on the scan smartphones that are available for rent on our website.
+    If you have finished setting up your event and then rented scan smartphones from us, then we have already installed and configured pretixSCAN and pretixPRINT for you on those devices.
-    Thus, you will not have to install pretixSCAN on a scan smartphone that you rented from us.
+    The same is true if you have bought the devices from us and ordered a finished configuration.

-    The same is true for the app pretixPRINT.
+    In either of these cases, you do not have to do any installation, setup, or connecting to the backend.
-    For more information on our hardware offers, visit [our website](https://pretix.eu/about/en/hardware/scan).
+    Skip to the section on [Entry scanning](#entry-scanning).

 You can install pretixSCAN on your Android device [through the Google Play Store](https://play.google.com/store/apps/details?id=eu.pretix.pretixscan.droid) like any other app.
 If your device does not have access to the Google Play Store, you can download the latest version from our [pretix Marketplace](https://marketplace.pretix.eu/products/pretixscan-android/versions).